duduliberato/duduliberato/README.md

 ## [Projects](#projects)

-As a recently graduated Engineer, I do not yet have much experience, but, as my Final Work in Mechatronics Engineering, I built a bending machine, capable of bending thin metal sheets.
+For my Final Work in Mechatronics Engineering, I built a bending machine, capable of bending thin metal sheets.
 This device could serve to perform tests in metals, serving as a ludic-pedagogic device, that can be used by professors and academics that want to perform bent plates.
 Since it is a pedagogic device, perhaps in the future, students start to use it as a device in classes.

 ```yaml
   Project name: Metal Sheet Bending Device’s Development: Conception, Finite Element Analysis and Control System.